rpsuresh05/Data-Table-Client/README.md

 # [Shadcn Table](https://table.sadmn.com)

-This is a shadcn table with server-side sorting, filtering, and pagination.
+This is a shadcn table with client-side sorting, filtering, and pagination.
 It is bootstrapped with `create-t3-app`.
+Inspired from [TanStack Table](https://tanstack.com/table/latest) and [Shadcn Table](https://table.sadmn.com).

 [![Shadcn Table](./public/images/screenshot.png)](https://table.sadmn.com)